By default, Twilio handles standard English-language reply messages such as

 Twilio does not forward HELP/INFO messages to your incoming message webhook.

 When using a Messaging Service to send SMS messages, any STOP keyword replies will apply to the entire pool of phone numbers in the Messaging Service.
-Similarly, a START keyword will disable our blacklisting for the entire Messaging Service, and allow messages to this recipient once more.
+Similarly, a START keyword will disable our blocking for the entire Messaging Service, and allow messages to this recipient once more.

 It is possible to customize opt-out keywords and responses for a Messaging Service.
 For example, you can change the default keywords and replies, and add support for additional languages.
 For more information, see Getting Started with Advanced Opt-Out for Messaging Services.